zuguorui/PAWS-smartphone/PAWS_LE/Application/README.md

 1. Install the apk in **app\build\outputs**
 2. Install via Android Studio

+Once the application is installed, you must move the **../SEUS** folder into the **Downloads** folder of your phone before running the application.

 # Modifying and browsing the source code

 Create a new Android Studio project with the files in this folder.